 3) Ignorance About Applicable Tax & Other Government Registration

 There are multiple Central and State level authorities that form policies and regulate business operations.
 The authorities require businesses to get registered under the legislation such as State Value Added Tax Act (VAT), Central Excise, Customs, Professional Tax Act etc.

 Often entrepreneurs are ignorant about the applicability of particular registration and end up paying heavy fines and penalties for non-compliance.

 - Shop Licence: You need to obtain separate shop license for each of your business locations such as registered office, branch office etc.

 - IEC: Import and export transaction can be carried out only if you have Import And Export Code.

-- Excise Registration: is mandatory for every person engaged in manufacture or production of excisable goods.
+- GST Registration: It is mandatory for every person engaged in the supply of goods or services in India.

-- Professional Tax: It is payable when a person is self-employed or is working under an employer.
+- Professional Tax: It is payable when a person is self-employed or is working for an employer.
 This tax is deducted and collected by employer and is applicable only in specific states(8)

 Avoid making these registration related mistakes and move ahead in your Startup journey with confidence.
 If you have any query or need an expert advice drop your query at email@example.com